Boeing B-17 Flying Fortress: Initial orders

 Despite the crash, the USAAC had been impressed by the prototype's performance, and on 17 January 1936, through a legal loophole, the Air Corps ordered 13 YB-17s (designated Y1B-17 after November 1936 to denote its special F-1 funding) for service testing.
 The YB-17 incorporated a number of significant changes from the Model 299, including more powerful Wright R-1820-39 Cyclone engines.
 Although the prototype was company-owned and never received a military serial (the B-17 designation itself did not appear officially until January 1936, nearly three months after the prototype crashed), the term "XB-17" was retroactively applied to the NX13372's airframe and has entered the lexicon to describe the first Flying Fortress.

 Between 1 March and 4 August 1937, 12 of the 13 Y1B-17s were delivered to the 2nd Bombardment Group at Langley Field in Virginia for operational development and flight tests.
 One suggestion adopted was the use of a preflight checklist to avoid accidents such as that which befell the Model 299.
 (Note: The idea of a pilot's checklist spread to other crew members, other air corps aircraft types, and eventually throughout the aviation world.
 Life published the lengthy B-17 checklist in its 24 August 1942 issue.)
 In one of their first missions, three B-17s, directed by lead navigator Lieutenant Curtis LeMay, were sent by General Andrews to "intercept" and photograph the Italian ocean liner Rex 610 mi off the Atlantic coast.
 The mission was successful and widely publicized.
 The 13th Y1B-17 was delivered to the Material Division at Wright Field, Ohio, to be used for flight testing.

+Contemporary B-17 engine-build up and maintenance ground-crew instruction film.

 A 14th Y1B-17 (37-369), originally constructed for ground testing of the airframe's strength, was upgraded by Boeing with exhaust-driven General Electric turbo-superchargers, and designated Y1B-17A.
 Designed by Sanford Moss, engine exhaust gases turned the turbine's steel-alloy blades, forcing high-pressure air into the Wright Cyclone GR-1820-39 engine supercharger.
 Scheduled to fly in 1937, it encountered problems with the turbochargers, and its first flight was delayed until 29 April 1938.
 The aircraft was delivered to the Army on 31 January 1939.
 Once service testing was complete, the Y1B-17s and Y1B-17A were redesignated B-17 and B-17A, respectively, to signify the change to operational status.
 The Y1B-17A had a maximum speed of 311 mph, at its best operational altitude, compared to 239 mph for the Y1B-17.
 Also, the Y1B-17A's new service ceiling was more than 2 miles higher at 38000 ft, compared to the Y1B-17's 27800 ft.
 These turbo-superchargers were incorporated into the B-17B.